 An illustrative example of the consequences related to the Chinese purchase of assets in the Central European media market is CEFC's 2015 takeover of shares of the Czech media conglomerate Empresa.
 Following the deal, Empresa's popular political weekly Týden began to publish articles that favored Chinese government policies, while pieces critical of China became noticeably absent.
-Toward the end of 2016, a number of people on Týden's editorial staff were fired.
+Toward the end of 2016, a number of people on Týden's editorial hina's CEFC is also rumored to be in negotiations to acquire a share of as much as 50 percent in the Central European investment group Penta, which holds controlling shares in countrywide Slovak media outlets. staff were fired.
 In 2017, CEFC announced that it was leaving the publishing company and would be replaced by a Czech owner.
 Meanwhile, the activities of CEFC in the Czech Republic have raised concerns there, in connection with the company's alleged links to the Chinese military.